ublue-os/website/docs/index.md

 This project's purpose is to:

-- Provide a diverse set of Fedora based images for people to use as their desktop operating system.
+- Provide a diverse set of Fedora based images for people to use as their desktop operating system
-- Provide a diverse set of tools and reusable automation "kits" for more technical users so that they can customize and share their images with others.
+- Provide a diverse set of tools and reusable automation "kits" for more technical users so that they can customize and share their images with others
-- Act as a proving ground for new ideas around the Linux desktop.
+- Act as a proving ground for new ideas around the Linux desktop
+- Help new contributors to start their cloud native and open source journeys no matter their skill level

 !!! example "Join us on the Journey"